 Degauss is a term used to describe a method of erasing magnetic media by passing them through a powerful magnetic field.
 This process destroys any data on a magnetic storage device.
 Degaussing is named after Johann Gauss who was a mathematician that studied and worked with electromagnetic fields.

 Degaussing was first used by the British Royal Navy in the 2nd World War.
-An electro-magnetic cable was inserted on the inside and around each warship as a safeguard against magnetic mines.
-Each time a ship came into harbor it was degaussed using this cable.
-An electrical current was passed through the cable neutralizing the magnetic field causing the magnetic to detach.
+An electromagnetic cable was inserted inside and around each warship as a safeguard against magnetic mines.
+Each time a ship came into harbor, it was degaussed using said cable.
+This process worked by passing an electrical current through the cable to neutralize the magnetic field causing the mine to detach.

-When degaussing a monitor the degauss demagnetizes the CRT, fixing possible color impurities.
-After either the Degauss button is pressed or the monitor is manually Degaussed the degaussing circuit will be activated and then deactivated after a few seconds.
-Older monitors that didn't include this feature had to be degaussed using a handheld monitor degauss.
+Degaussing is also used with CRT monitors to fix possible color impurities.
+After the degauss button is pressed, the degaussing circuit is activated and then deactivated after a few seconds.
+Older monitors that didn't include this feature had to be degaussed using a handheld device.